course-dprep/in-class-tutorial-Patrickdeg/README.md

 # First repository with exercises in dPrep

+Trying stuff out in Github Desktop, this is an exercise.

 ## branch

 This is a basic example repository using Gnu make for a reproducible research workflow, as described in detail here: [tilburgsciencehub.com](http://tilburgsciencehub.com/).